Do I Have A Mental Illness? Symptoms Of Mental Health Conditions

 Are you worried you may have a mental health condition?

 In general, mood disorders affect your emotional state or mood by distorting what you feel.
-According to the Mayo Clinic, these distortions can make your mood inconsistent with your circumstances.
+These distortions can make your mood inconsistent with your circumstances.
 Mood disorders can cause substantial interference with your ability to function in various ways.

 • Loss of interest or enjoyment in nearly all activities; anhedonia